ucsb-cs148-w24/project-pj03-intelligrocery/DB_schema.md

 # Ideas for DynamoDB schema
 - Idea one: all in one
 - Idea two: Have user primary key with recipe id in new table, recipe table then has recipe id for user and sort key for which recipe
-- Idea three: Separate tables for user, recipes, grocery items, and pantry items (maybe best)
+- Idea three (best): Separate tables for user, recipes, grocery items, and pantry items.
+You use ID numbers that move up once for each user (since you want the name of the recipe, grocery item, or pantry item to be easily editable and not have naming issues).
+But, we'll have a secondary key for the name and time so you can query and sort based on name and time (like ordering alphabetically, by time).

 # Idea 1:
 Table: Users (primary key UserID)